Skip to main content

 Apps may call UDFs and load their output into memory.
 This enables them to run resource-intensive operations and use libraries unsupported by Pyodide.
 These snippets illustrate a few ways to call UDFs.

-With fused_app.run (beta)
+With fused.run (beta)

-import fused_app
+import fused

 import streamlit as st